Hardware (sensor) monitoring

 [MQTT/Brokers/Office]

-Hostname = mqtt.office.radensolutions.com
+Hostname = mqtt.office.example.com

 [MQTT/Brokers/Office/Metrics]